Protection Orders in Queensland

 An order can be made to protect the aggrieved and any child, relative or associate (such as a friend) who needs protection.
 You must explain in your application why the others need protection.

-A Judge in the Supreme or District Court can make a Protection Order against a defendant convicted of an offence involving domestic or family violence.
-An Order can also be made during protection proceedings in the Children’s Court.
+A judge in the Supreme Court or District Court can make a Protection Order against a defendant convicted of an offence involving domestic or family violence.
+An order can also be made during protection proceedings in the Children’s Court.

 When police believe domestic or family violence is occurring or has occurred, they may issue the respondent with a Police Protection Notice.